fhumbertodf/dicionario/Textos4.md

 groom will leave for their honeymoon.
 My cousin and her husband are going to Mexico for their honeymoon.*

-## 72: Winter.

->*Article #96 My Dad
+## 96 My Dad.

-My dad is the man whom I respect the most in my life.
+>*My dad is the man whom I respect the most in my life.
 He works very hard to make the money that supports us.
 My mother has a job too, and she also works very hard.
 My dad is the principal of a high school.
 He works at the school all day, and often has to go to meetings at night.
 He deals with parents, students and staff.
 There is always something that he has to deal with.
 He